On view Oct 9, 2020—March 28, 2021

 The detachable feet of the statue have travelled Indian Country to many protest and ceremony sites including Standing Rock, Alcatraz Island, and Crow Dog's Paradise.
 On these journeys, Rigo 23 and collaborators invite people to stand on the feet to show their solidarity for Peltier.
 Hundreds have, including well-known activists like Angela Davis.

 “It is a counter presence to the invisibility of Indigenous People in the USA and the continuous abuse they endure enshrined in the 'Cigar Store Chief' statues which can be found chained to cigar and liquor storefronts in most American cities still today,” says Rigo 23.

 The installation of the work at SFAI places the statue in dialogue with the Indigenous Peoples Day Sunrise Ceremonies that have taken place on Alcatraz annually October 12 and November 26 since 1975 to honor the Indigenous Peoples of America, promote their rights, and to commemorate the Native activists who occupied the island in protest in 1969.

 ABOUT RIGO 23

 Rigo 23 is a Portuguese-born American artist and has exhibited his work internationally for over 20 years, placing murals, paintings, sculptures, and tile work in public situations where viewers are encouraged to examine their relationship to their community, their role as unwitting advocates of public policy or their place on a planet occupied by many other living things.
 Rigo’s works live both as artworks and as thoughtful public interventions.

-Image: The Leonard Peltier Statue by Rigo 23 at American University, 2017.
-Courtesy of the artist and the San Francisco Art Institute, 2020.
+Image: The Leonard Peltier Statue by Rigo 23 at the San Francisco Art Institute, 2020.
 Photo by Alex Peterson.